How do I get ING's additional Savings Maximiser variable rate?

 Why do I need Security Codes?

 Registration to receive a Security Code is for your added online banking protection and is required to conduct certain transactions.
 This is part of an enhanced security measure known as two factor authentication, being something you know (your existing Access Code) and something you have (your mobile phone, where you receive Security Codes via SMS).
-You'll be unable to access online or phone banking unless you're registered for them.
+You'll be unable to access online banking unless you're registered for them.

 Can money in my Savings Maximiser be withdrawn earlier than 4pm?